AjaxFNC-YT/Py-ItemShop/README.md

 # Website:
 > [!NOTE]
-> Note: The website is based on a heavily modified version of this repository to include an API, a website, and additional features.
+> The website is based on a heavily modified version of this repository to include an API, a website, and additional features.

 https://shop.ajaxfnc.com/